Riverscapes/Fluvial-Geomorphology/index.md

 ## WATS 5150 Course Overview

 <img class="float-left" src="{{ site.baseurl }}/assets/images/pics/WATS-5150_Canvas.png">

 Welcome to the Fluvial Geomorphology Course Website!
-This website is primarily for students of the [WATS 5150/6150]({{ site.baseurl }}/syllabus/), [GEO 5150/6150]({{ site.baseurl }}/syllabus/), and [CEWA 6150]({{ site.baseurl }}/syllabus/) introductory fluvial geomorphology course taught at [Utah State University](https://qcnr.usu.edu/wats/).
-Secondary audiences may include other students and practitioners looking for an introduction to fluvial geomorphology and the study of riverscapes.
+This online resource is designed primarily for students enrolled in the introductory fluvial geomorphology courses, including [WATS 5150/6150]({{ site.baseurl }}/syllabus/), [GEO 5150/6150]({{ site.baseurl }}/syllabus/), and [CEWA 6150]({{ site.baseurl }}/syllabus/) introductory fluvial geomorphology course taught at [Utah State University](https://qcnr.usu.edu/wats/).
+However, it also serves as a valuable introduction to the fascinating field of fluvial geomorphology and will build an appreciation of riverscapes for students and practitioners seeking knowledge in this area.

 <br><br>
 <div align="center">
 	<a class="hollow button" href="{{ site.baseurl }}/syllabus/"> See Syllabai <br> for More Details</a>